neul-labs/rninja/docs/architecture.md

 1. Scheduler asks the cache index whether an equivalent result exists (hash computed from inputs/toolchain args).
 2. On hit, blob store provides the artifact, optionally fetched remotely through async-nng.
-3. On miss, rninja executes the action, writes outputs, updates the sled index, stores blobs in ryv, and propagates them via async-nng if remote caching is enabled.
+3. On miss, rninja executes the action, writes outputs, updates the sled index, stores blobs in rkyv, and propagates them via async-nng if remote caching is enabled.

 This architecture keeps rninja faithful to Ninja’s simplicity while leveraging modern Rust crates to extend performance and distribution capabilities.